-The Command Prompt is nothing but a black and white command-line utility that comes out of the box on Windows 10/8/7.
-But those who know its true potential, it is a great replacement for many of the users’ third-party software.
+The Command Prompt is nothing but a black and white command-line utility that comes out of the box on Windows 11/10.
+But for those who know its true potential, it is a great replacement for many of the users’ third-party software.
 For example, it can help you in organizing your hard drive partitions, create a bootable USB drive for you, refresh all the BIOS files, and much more.
 Many administrators and power users tend to make use of multiple commands on this command line to get their work done.
-Today, we will be talking about 2 methods that will help the user view their Command Prompt history and one method to save that Command Prompt history on Windows 10.
+Today, we will be talking about methods that will help the user view their Command Prompt history and to save that Command Prompt history on Windows 11/10.

 View, save, clear Command Prompt command History